hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac/telemac2d-unsteady.md

 ### Open Boundary Flows

-The unsteady simulation intends to model time-variable flows over the open upstream and downstream open boundaries.
+The unsteady simulation intends to model time-variable flows (fluxes) over the upstream and downstream liquid boundaries.
 The above-defined {ref}`control sections <tm-control-sections>` enable insights into the correct adaptation of the flow at the upstream inflow boundary (*prescribed Q* through *inflows.liq*) and the downstream outflow boundary (*prescribed H* through *ratingcurve.txt*). {numref}`Figure %s <res-unsteady-hydrograph>` shows the modeled flow rates where the *Inflow_boundary* shows perfect agreement with *inflows.liq* and the *Outflow_boundary* reflects the flattening of the discharge curve in the modeled meandering gravel-cobble bed river.

 ```{figure} ../../img/telemac/res-unsteady-hydrograph.png
 :alt: result unsteady flow discharge telemac2d hydrodynamic inflow outflow control sections